Spectral correlations of dynamical Resonance Fluorescence: Photon correlation functions

 where $\theta(x)$ is the Heaviside function, which returns 1 only if $x > 0$ and is zero otherwise.
 For completeness, we also define the correlation functions in terms of the delays $\tau_k \equiv t_{k+1} - t_k$ between successive times and time $t$ (recasting $t_1$ as $t$).
 The ordered correlation function is then expressed as

 which is more convenient when it comes to solving the $n$-times dynamics through the \textit{Quantum Regression Theorem} (QRT) \cite{carmichael_open_1993, breuer_theory_2007}.
-We can, however, naturally connect both correlation functions.
+We can, however, naturally connect both symmetric and ordered correlation functions.
 Selecting, for instance $n=2$, gives the following auto-correlation function,

 whereas the cross-correlations are

 where

 It is important to understand that $G_{ab}^{(2)} (t,\tau)$ and $G_{ba}^{(2)} (t,\tau)$ refer to different processes, as the former considers the photon emission from the mode $b$ preceded by a photon from mode $a$ ($a \rightarrow b$), while the latter accounts the reversed process ($b \rightarrow a$).